davidgiga1993/mixing-station-docs/docs/xm32/bus-password.md

 The security settings are stored in the `Name` field of the 100th routing preset on the X32.
 The routing preset itself will not be touched.

 ## How to reset the password?
-Delete the 100th routing preset using any official X32-Edit app.
+Save and then delete the 100th routing preset using any official X32-Edit app.